-On October 22, 2002, the registrant filed a current report on Form 8-K dated October 22, 2002 to announce that David G. Barford, Executive Vice President and Chief Operating Officer, went on paid leave status.

-On October 23, 2002, the registrant filed a current report on Form 8-K dated October 22, 2002 to respond to speculation resulting from an earlier press release dated October 22, 2002.
+On October 22, 2002, the registrants filed a current report on Form 8-K dated October 22, 2002 to announce that David G. Barford, Executive Vice President and Chief Operating Officer, went on paid leave status.
+On October 23, 2002, the registrants filed a current report on Form 8-K dated October 22, 2002 to respond to speculation resulting from an earlier press release dated October 22, 2002.
+On August 16, 2002, the registrants filed a current report on Form 8-K to announce that Charter Communications, Inc. had received a grand jury subpoena from the United States Attorney's Office for the Eastern District of Missouri.